reduxjs/react-redux/docs/api/connect.md

 - type: `function`
 - default value: `shallowEqual`

-When pure, compares the result of `mapStateToProps` to its previous value.
+Compares the result of `mapStateToProps` to its previous value.

 #### `areMergedPropsEqual: (next: Object, prev: Object) => boolean`

 - default value: `shallowEqual`

-When pure, compares the result of `mergeProps` to its previous value.
+Compares the result of `mergeProps` to its previous value.

 You may wish to override `areStatePropsEqual` to use `strictEqual` if your `mapStateToProps` uses a memoized selector that will only return a new object if a relevant prop has changed.
 This would be a very slight performance improvement, since would avoid extra equality checks on individual props each time `mapStateToProps` is called.